Frequently Asked Questions

 Are all girls eligible to take part?

 Whilst all girls would benefit from the programme, we are focusing on those with the greatest need.
 Participating schools are carefully chosen to ensure that we are reaching those pupils who will benefit the most from taking part.
+We ask the schools to select girls according to our needs-based eligibility criteria.

 Why does the programme focus on this age group?